 The city’s skyline is littered with skyscrapers making it natural to associate it with tall buildings.
 The reality is quite different, however.
 There are many building types in New York City.
 While you may have your heart set on one kind of building, it is worth understanding the pros and cons of each.
 After all, while the city’s real estate market has softened, showing flexibility can expand your options.

 Small or Large Building TypesSmall or Large Building Types

-The first decision for you to make is whether you want to live in a small or large building.
+The first decision you can make is whether you want to live in a small or large building.
 There are several advantages and disadvantages to each choice, but it ultimately comes down to personal preference.

-A small building lets residents know his or her neighbors and have a more significant say in the development’s affairs.
+A small building lets residents know their neighbors and have a more significant say in the development’s affairs.
 A boutique complex might also have more relaxed house rules and a more straightforward renovation process than its larger brethren.

 Condo or Co-op BuildingsCondo or Co-op Buildings

 Once you have decided whether you like a large or small building, it is time to turn your attention towards two common choices, a condo or a co-op unit.

 When you buy a condo, you own the space inside the walls.
 That is, you purchase your actual apartment and an interest in the common areas.
 You may prefer that condo boards of directors are generally less stringent and often fewer rules for residents to follow.
 For instance, subletting your unit is much easier than if you owned a co-op, which may not even permit it.
 The buying process is also more straightforward, and there is no board interview, but you will also pay more for a New York City condo.
 You pay the common charges, which cover maintaining the building and communal areas, but you are responsible for fixing your apartment.